 Then we hit the road and were on our way in the foggy morning.

 Our first stop of the day was at the Highlands Folk Museum.
-I love a good museum, so does Logan.
-The whole park was fascinating but my favorite part was the village they had built representing life in the 1700s.
+I love a good museum, so does L. The whole park was fascinating but my favorite part was the village they had built representing life in the 1700s.
 My ancestors immigrated early to America, several before the Revolutionary War, but a few stuck around until the 1800s so may have lived in a similar situation!

 The park also progressed through the centuries and had buildings representing other decades — and the cute highlands cattle I posted a few days ago! 😀

 After we visited the old candy store and loaded up our pockets, we headed further north to visit Ballindalloch Castle.
 Mom really wanted to see a “fairy tale” type of castle and chose this one.

 The laird and his family still live there but we toured much of the estate and inside.
 My favorite part was the tower nursery — keep the crying babies out of sight and mind!

 Mom really loved the walled rose garden.
 It was in full bloom and spectacular.

 After the castle, we mosied our way over to Clava Cairns.

 The graves are thought to be Bronze age and the trees were planted in the 1870s “in keeping with Victorian romanticism” since they were originally interpreted as druid’s temples.